 Reduce Oil Dependence Costs

 The U.S. is less dependent on foreign oil than it was a few years ago.
 However, most of the world's oil reserves are still concentrated in the Middle East, and about 71% are controlled by Organization of the Petroleum Exporting Countries (OPEC) members.
 This gives OPEC considerable influence over the oil market.

-Oil price shocks and price manipulation by OPEC have cost our economy dearly—about $2 trillion from 2004 to 2008.
+Oil price shocks and price manipulation by OPEC have cost our economy dearly in the past—about $2 trillion from 2004 to 2008.

 It's unclear whether we will ever eliminate our need to import oil, but we can reduce cartel market control and the economic impact of price shocks by reducing our petroleum use.